jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-28-plato-theaetetus-checkpoint.md

 >
 > <TT>*THEAT.*</TT> Be it so.
 What follows?
 >
-> <TT>*SOCR.*</TT> When we are babies we must suppose this recep- tacle empty, and take the birds to stand for pieces of knowledge.
+> <TT>*SOCR.*</TT> When we are babies we must suppose this receptacle empty, and take the birds to stand for pieces of knowledge.
 Whenever a person acquires any piece of knowledge and shuts it up in his enclosure, we must say he has learnt or discovered the thing of which this is the knowledge, and that is what 'knowing' means.
 >
 > <TT>*THEAT.*</TT> Be it so.
 >